Right Arrow

 1. Fewer operational mistakes

-3. Persistent detection of process inefficiencies
+2. Persistent detection of process inefficiencies

-4. Data-driven decisions that accelerate optimization cycles
+3. Data-driven decisions that accelerate optimization cycles

 Integrating training with accountability systems

 Effective error reduction requires integration of training programs with monitoring technologies.
 Digital work instructions displayed at operator stations reduce errors and standardize procedures across shifts.
-Performance monitoring systems offer immediate feedback on changeover times and highlight when procedures aren't being followed correctly.
+Performance monitoring systems offer timely feedback on changeover times and highlight when procedures aren't being followed correctly.

 Integration Element